Princess Victoria of Hesse and by Rhine: Early life

-Victoria was born on Easter Sunday at Windsor Castle in the presence of her maternal grandmother, Queen Victoria.
-She was christened in the Lutheran faith in the Green Drawing Room at Windsor Castle, in the arms of the Queen on 27 April.
-Her godparents were Queen Victoria, Princess Mary Adelaide of Cambridge, Louis III, Grand Duke of Hesse and by Rhine (represented by Prince Alexander of Hesse and by Rhine), the Prince of Wales and Prince Heinrich of Hesse and by Rhine.
+Victoria was born on Easter Sunday in 1863 at Windsor Castle, in the presence of her maternal grandmother, Queen Victoria.
+The eldest daughter of Princess Alice and Louis IV, Grand Duke of Hesse, she was baptised into the Lutheran faith in the Green Drawing Room at Windsor Castle on 27 April, and was held in the Queen's arms during the ceremony.
+Her godparents were Queen Victoria; Princess Mary Adelaide of Cambridge; Louis III, Grand Duke of Hesse and by Rhine (represented by Prince Alexander of Hesse and by Rhine); the Prince of Wales; and Prince Heinrich of Hesse and by Rhine.

-Victoria's early life was spent at Bessungen, a suburb of Darmstadt, until the family moved to the New Palace in Darmstadt when she was three years old.
-There, she shared a room with her younger sister, Elisabeth, until adulthood.
-She was privately educated to a high standard and was, throughout her life, an avid reader.
+Victoria spent her early childhood in Bessungen, a suburb of Darmstadt, before the family moved to the New Palace in Darmstadt when she was three.
+She shared a room with her younger sister, Elisabeth, until they reached adulthood.
+Privately educated to a high standard, she remained an avid reader throughout her life.